libgdx/packr/README.md

 # Usage
 You point packr at your JAR file(s) containing your code and assets, some configuration parameters, and a URL or local file location to a JDK build for your target platform.

-Invoking packr from the command line may look like this:
+Invoking packr from the command line may look like the following.
+For a more complete example look at the [PackrAllTestApp/packrAllTestApp.gradle.kts](./PackrAllTestApp/packrAllTestApp.gradle.kts):

 ```bash
 java -jar packr-all.jar \